yonikal56/our-whatsapp-1b/README.md

 - Implement a back-end server for user authentication, registration, and messaging.
 - Add support for group chats and private messaging.
-- Add support for multimedia messages, such as images and videos.
+- Include support for multimedia messages, such as images and videos.